-That means that all rules that make up the post adjustment system form part of the ILO Staff Regulations, and ILO officials may demand compliance with them.
+That means that all rules that make up the post adjustment system form part of the WHO Staff Regulations, and WHO officials may demand compliance with them.
 They include Article 11 of the Commission's Statute, which confers authority on it with regard to the post adjustment system; the internal rules of the Commission, which lay down the procedures it must follow; and all rules and methods for determining indices, classes and multipliers, which are to be found in the "Guidelines for the determination of post adjustment classification" of 5 May 1982 issued by the Commission's secretariat and the "Post Adjustment Manual" published on 26 May 1983.
 The system being a coherent body of rules, the determination of the index of a duty station cannot be separated from that of the New York index.
-Indeed Article 3.9(b) actually refers to New York.
-Moreover, Article 14.7 requires the Director-General to
+The complainants may therefore properly challenge any classification of Geneva that is not in line with the system, whether what is wrong is the class of New York or that of Geneva.
+More broadly, any decision the Director-General takes must be lawful: it may not escape review by the Tribunal simply because it rests on one which was taken by a body whose decisions may not be challenged before the Tribunal.
+For the decision on post adjustment to be lawful both the index for the duty station and its class must have been lawfully determined.
+The index is not at issue: the dispute turns on the determination of the class of the complainants' duty station - and the multiplier - which they believe to be wrong, for four reasons.